cosmicflyer/docker-swarm-elk-cluster/README.md

 8. If you need copy indexes from other elastic servers

   - Change user/password/ip/port of old and new clusters in migrate-index.sh (string 5, 6, 15, 16)
-  - Add "reindex.remote.whitelist: old_server_ip:old_server:port" to configs/elasticsearch.yml
+  - Add "reindex.remote.whitelist: old_server_ip:old_server_port" to configs/elasticsearch.yml
   - Run
     ```
     make down